-Control Description and User Operation Playlist Menu Insert Event- Opens the Insert Event dialog box, which allows you PlayList to insert all event types.
-See "Inserting media in a playlist" on Insert Event page 101.
+Control Description and User Operation Playlist Menu PlayList Insert Event - Opens the Insert Event dialog box, which allows you to insert all event types.
+See "Inserting media in a playlist" on Insert Event Add Section page 103.
 Add Section - Adds a section to the end of the list.
-Once you add the Add Section section, you can move it.
-See "Managing sections in a list" on New List page 105.
-Open List New List - Opens the New List dialog box where you can choose the Rename List current bin and specify the new list name before creating it.
-When a Save As Program new list is created, the current list is ejected and the new list is created containing one section and no events.
-See "Creating a simple Set Event In playlist" on page 100.
-Set Event Out Open List - Closes the current list and allows you to open an Locate existing list.
-See "Playing a list" on page 102.
-Rename List - Rename the list currently loaded in Playlist Properties - application.
-Move Up Save As Program - Saves the current list as a program.
-The new Move Down program is listed in the Clips pane with other assets.
-Programs can Goto be played using the Player application, or inserted in a list in Playlist Options application.
-See "Saving a list as a program" on page 116.
-Set Event In - Used to change the in point of the event.
+Once you add the section, you can move it.
+See "Managing sections in a list" on New List Open List Rename List Save As Program page 108.
+New List - Opens the New List dialog box where you can choose the current bin and specify the new list name before creating it.
+When a new list is created, the current list is ejected and the new list is created containing one section and no events.
+See "Creating a simple Set Event In Set Event Out Locate Properties playlist" on page 102.
+Open List- Closes the current list and allows you to open an existing list.
+See "Playing a list" on page 105.
+Rename List- Rename the list currently loaded in Playlist Move Up Move Down Goto application.
+Save As Program - Saves the current list as a program.
+The new program is listed in the Clips pane with other assets.
+Programs can be played using the Player application, or inserted in a list in Playlist Options application.
+See "Saving a list as a program" on page 118.
+Set Event In- Used to change the in point of the event.
 Event In/Out changes do not affect the source clip's mark in and out values, but only the event's marks used by the Playlist.
 Set Event Out- Used to change the out point of the event.
-Event In/ Out changes do not affect the source clip's mark in and out values, but only the event's marks used by the Playlist.
-Locate - Locates the list or source clip for an event, depending on the selection, in the Clips pane.
-See "Locating a playlist in the Clips pane" on page 115 or "Locating the event source clip" on page 105.
-Properties - Opens the properties dialog box for the selected item- list, section, or play event.
+Event In/Out changes do not affect the source clip's mark in and out values, but only the event's marks used by the Playlist.
+Locate- Locates the list or source clip for an event, depending on the selection, in the Clips pane.
+See "Locating a playlist in the Clips pane" on page 117 or "Locating the event source clip" on page 107.
+Properties - Opens the properties dialog box for the selected item-list, section, or play event.
 Properties dialog box includes pages for setting up list timecode, adding metadata, and setting list attributes that will occur when playback reaches the end of the list.
 Options include repeat, or pause.
-See "Viewing playlist properties" on page 115.
+See "Viewing playlist properties" on page 117.
 Section properties and event properties dialog boxes include options for setting the end behavior- repeat or pause, and GPI output properties.
-See "Viewing playlist properties" on page 115.
-Move Up-Moves the selected event up in the list.
-See "Editing and rearranging events in a playlist" on page 103.
+See "Viewing playlist properties" on page 117. rearranging events in a playlist" on page 106.
 Move Down- Moves the selected event down in the list.
-See "Editing and rearranging events in a playlist" on page 103.
-Goto - Opens the Goto pop-up menu which allows you to jump to selection, next event, next section, or a timecode that you specify.
-See "Playing a list" on page 102.
-Options - Opens the Options dialog box which allows you to choose the list monitoring information displayed in the Playlist application and the monitor pane.
+See "Editing and rearranging events in a playlist" on page 106.
+Goto- Opens the Goto pop-up menu which allows you to jump to selection, next event, next section, or a timecode that you specify.
+See "Playing a list" on page 105.
+Options- Opens the Options dialog box which allows you to choose the list monitoring information displayed in the Playlist application and the monitor pane.